 Currently science continues to be taught discretely.
 In order to develop skills, foster the children's natural curiosity and help them to develop an understanding of themselves and the world around them, it is taught with a carousel approach and the intra-curricular links are explored to develop mastery in this subject.
 For example, one group might be constructing a circuit; another group might be investigating switches and a third might be investigating conductors and insulators.
 The children will be encouraged to develop their own lines of enquiry by means of exploration, questioning and investigation.
 By the end of a unit of work, each child will have covered all aspects of learning.

 In order to ensure that music is taught effectively across the academy, one week each term is dedicated to the music curriculum.
 In addition, the academy accesses many wider opportunities for the children to be taught music by peripatetic specialist music teachers.
-In EYFS, the children are taught singing, rhythm, rhyme and to play percussion instruments through ‘Music Makers’.
-These elements are explored further in key stage 1 through the use of more sophisticated percussion instruments.
+Singing, rhythm and rhyme skills are built upon from EYFS through regular use of percussion instruments.
 In this phase, pupils are also introduced to recorder as a way to explore pitch and early notation skills.
 Children in key stage two learn to play the ukulele.
 All children participate in a weekly whole-school singing session.

 In order to enrich this provision further, pupils are invited to audition for The Crookesbroom Primary Academy Choir, led by specialist music teachers.
 The choir will perform at a range of concert venues in the local area and participate in regional festivals and competitions.
 In addition, all children have the opportunity to join the ‘Young Voices’ club.
 This provides them with the chance to express a love for performing through choral singing.

 We exploit music wherever we can across other areas of the curriculum to support learning.
 Children will regularly sing songs in other areas such as numeracy and MFL.